seeyew/HillYouGo/README.md

 ### Installation and Run
 1. Download/Clone the repo code
-2. Set the ANDROID_HOME environment variable to your Android SDK folder or create a local.properties at the top level that sets sdk.dir to your Android SDK folder.
+1. Set the ANDROID_HOME environment variable to your Android SDK folder or create a local.properties at the top level that sets sdk.dir to your Android SDK folder.
+1. Enable USB debugging on your phone and plug it in.
+Alternatively, start an emulator!
-3. run ./gradle installDebug
+1. run ./gradle installDebug

 ### High Level thoughts
 Can't really build anything too robust in a few hours.
 I had to make quick decisions on which libraries to use, which features to support and etc. The architecture is definitely influenced from that first 15 minutes of thinking...In fact, starting from a template project with Dagger and RxAndroid took too much time to setup.
 I had to start over.